 Even though you have the right to negotiate for compensation on your own, this leaves you vulnerable to insurance companies and their tactics to get slip and fall injury victims to settle for less.
 Just by hiring a lawyer, you give yourself a significantly higher chance of getting fairly compensated.

 For a free legal consultation, call 404-400-4000

-To discuss the details of your accident (and your options) with an experienced Georgia slip and fall accident lawyer, call John Foy & Associates for a FREE consultation.
-Call us at (404) 400-4000 or contact us online to get started.
+To discuss the details of your accident and your legal options with an experienced Georgia slip and fall accident lawyer, contact John Foy & Associates for a free consultation.
+You can call us or fill out our online form to get started scheduling your appointment.